December 19th 40th Anniversary Celebrations

 themselves.

-After the Break Richard showed a potted history
+After the Break Richard showed a potted history of

-of British Philately from George lll to
+British Philately from George lll to Elizabeth ll.

 |